twisted/twisted/docs/core/development/review-process.rst

 All commits to Twisted's trunk must follow this review process.
-The only exception is for the [https://github.com/twisted/twisted/blob/trunk/docs/fun/Twisted.Quotes Twisted Quotes] file.
-There are no other exceptions!

 Both authors and reviewers should be intimately familiar with all requirements on this page.